 </ContentPage>

-Customers Table Header: A grid that serves as a header row for the customers table, displaying column names like Name, Phone, Email, City, and Balance.
+• Customers Table Header: This grid serves as a header row for the customers table, displaying column names: Display Name, Phone, Email, City, and Balance.

-Data Binding: CollectionView is bound to the Customer property, which is populated with data from QuickBooksService.
+• Data Binding: CollectionView is bound to the Customer property, which is populated with data from QuickBooksService after the completion of the OAuth flow.

 Once you successfully connect your application to QuickBooks Online, you will be able to fetch and manage your data.